What is a Certificate of Insurance?

 You need to sign a client contract

 Whether you are working with a partner business or doing work for a customer, contracts are essential.
-Clients may request a COI in the terms of the contract.
+Clients may request a COI in terms of the contract.
 An insurance policy protects you and your clients against potential losses, so it’s never a bad idea to hold one.

 check